ljc19800331/BTL_Stereo/README.md

   a.
 For Camera with small Field of View or if the object distance is relatively small ( < 30 cm), use a small calibration board
   b.
 For other camera setting, e.g Two logitech C270 cameras, use a large calibration board.
 2. Camera Setting
+  a.
+For the first time, the parallel setting is recommended for higher calibration accuracy.

 3. The 3D visualization with VTK